QuantConnect/ironpython-stubs/README.md

 2. Old generator can't deal with non ascii characters.
 Error will throw.
 Such as in QC QuantConnect\Data\Market\Greeks.cs has method description "...the underlying asset'sprice. (∂V/∂S)..." ∂ broke the older generator

 3. Generated stub is too big for PyCharm (such as QuantConnect\Data\Fundamental which is over 2 Mb).
 The new generator splits it with a default/adjustable 1 Mb size.

+4. Old generator can't generate some methods in QC, generated wrong code "None = None" in some stubs and used reserved word, such as "from", as parameters (which is legal in C#).
+They caused compilation error and broke the stubs.
+New generator fix them in the stubs.
+However a better solution could be to use the same C# to Python engine as QC uses, to generate the stubs instead of IronPython.
+The reason is as QC C# to Python code works, that engine should be able to translate the C# code better I assume.

+# Credits for other projects
+Thanks for google pasta project https://github.com/google/pasta.
+A modify version of it is used in this project.

 # !The following are the readme from original author!